Alexandria, Romania: History

 Alexandria was named after its founder, Alexandru D. Ghica, Prince of Wallachia from April 1834 to 7 October 1842.
 Its population in 1900 was 1,675.
 Grain, which was Alexandria's main trade at the time, was dispatched both by rail to the Danubian port of Zimnicea and by river to Giurgiu.

 In 1989, the city had over 63,000 inhabitants and more than six large factories.
 The 2021 census puts the population at 40,390.

+On March 28th 2026, a tornado east of Alexandria touched down, damaging powerlines, roofs, cars, and snapping trees and tree branches.
+This tornado ended up being given an IF1.5 rating.

 Education

 There are four high schools in Alexandria: the Alexandru D. Ghica National College, the Alexandru Ioan Cuza Theoretical High School, the Mircea Scarlat National Pedagogical College and the Constantin Noica Theoretical High School.

 In 1897, the Ștefan cel Mare School moved from its former location to 310 Libertății Street; a local entrepreneur, M. Frangulea, obtained the plot and hired renowned architect Alexandru Săvulescu to build the new boys' primary school for the city.